devslash-paul/fetchDSL/docs/index.md

 ...many more lines
 ```

-Then, to create a POST request for each of those lines, you'd simply create the
+Then, to create a POST request for each of those lines, you'd create the
 following

 ```kotlin